TheSavageTeddy/TheSavageTeddy.github.io/content/posts/writeups-hackabit2023/index.md

 > Oh dang, it isn't there.
 Well I still need to send you that data, not the text but the actual value 0xFF in computer memory.
 > Here's an example, decode this, all the data you need is right here: `MZWGCZ33I5XXI5DBJVQWWZKTOVZGKWLPOVEGKYLSIFRG65LUKRUGC5CMN5XGOQTBNRWH2===`

 We get a ciphertext `MZWGCZ33I5XXI5DBJVQWWZKTOVZGKWLPOVEGKYLSIFRG65LUKRUGC5CMN5XGOQTBNRWH2===`.
-This is clearly base32 as we see it consists of only uppercase letters and numbers, ending with `=`.
+This is clearly base32 as we see it consists of only uppercase letters and numbers, ending with `=` (padding).
 Decoding in CyberChef or any other tool gives `flag{GottaMakeSureYouHearAboutThatLongBall}`

 ## Mason (75)